The superradiant stability of Kerr-Newman black holes: Summary and discussion

 \section{Summary and discussion}

-In this article, we introduced $\mu=y\omega$\cite{38,39} into Kerr-Newman black holes, and discussed the superradiant stability of Kerr-Newman black holes.
+In this article, we introduced $\mu=y\omega$\cite{38,39} into Kerr-Newman black holes and discussed the superradiant stability of Kerr-Newman black holes.
 We adopt the variable separation method to divide the motion equation of the minimally coupled scalar perturbation in Kerr-Newman black hole into two forms: angular and radial.

 The research\cite{40} in 2012 shows that the small mass asymptotically non-flat Kerr-Newman-anti-de Sitter black holes produce superradiation instability under the scalar perturbation of charged mass.
-In 2016 \cite{41}, by analyzing the complex resonance spectrum of the charged mass scalar field in the near extremum Kerr-Newman black holes space-time, the available dimensionless charge mass ratio is obtained $q/\mu$ to characterize the growth rate of super-radiative instability of scalar field, where $q$ is the charge of scalar field. \cite{40} studied the small Kerr-Newman-anti-de Sitter black hole, and \cite{41} studied the case without cosmological constant.The article\cite{10} studies the superradiation stability of Kerr-Newman black holes and charged scalar disturbances.
-They treat black holes as background geometry and study the equations of motion for scalar perturbations.Hod proved\cite{12} that the Kerr black hole should be superradiantly stable under massive scalar perturbation when $\mu \ge \sqrt{2}m\Omega_H$, where $\mu$ is the mass.
+In 2016 \cite{41}, by analyzing the complex resonance spectrum of the charged mass scalar field in the near extremum Kerr-Newman black holes space-time, the available dimensionless charge mass ratio is obtained $q/\mu$ to characterize the growth rate of super-radiative instability of scalar field, where $q$ is the charge of the scalar field. \cite{40} studied the small Kerr-Newman-anti-de Sitter black hole, and \cite{41} studied the case without cosmological constant.
+The article\cite{10} studies the superradiation stability of Kerr-Newman black holes and charged scalar disturbances.
+They treat black holes as background geometry and study the equations of motion for scalar perturbations.
+Hod proved\cite{12} that the Kerr black hole should be superradiantly stable under massive scalar perturbation when $\mu \ge \sqrt{2}m\Omega_H$, where $\mu$ is the mass.
 In this article, a new variable y is added here to expand the results of the above article.
-When $\sqrt{2(a^2+Q^2)}/{r^2_+}< \omega< m\varOmega_H+q\varPhi_H$,particularly $\mu \ge \sqrt{2}(m\varOmega_H+q\varPhi_H)$,so the Kerr-Newman black hole is superradiantly stable at that time.
+When $\sqrt{2(a^2+Q^2)}/{r^2_+}< \omega< m\varOmega_H+q\varPhi_H$,particularly $\mu \ge \sqrt{2}(m\varOmega_H+q\varPhi_H)$,